anggrayudi/android-hidden-api/README.md

 If you also want to include the internal classes or methods, do the following:

 1. Go to `<SDK location>/platforms/`.
-2. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-24/android.jar`.
+2. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-25/android.jar`.
-3. Change `compileSdkVersion` and `targetSdkVersion` to 24 (for example).
+3. Change `compileSdkVersion` and `targetSdkVersion` to 25 (for example).
 4. Finally, rebuild your project.

 Note: Higher `compileSdkVersion` and `targetSdkVersion` will be better.

-## Limitation

-Currently, Android Hidden API doesn't support for API 25.
-We are waiting someone to upload `framework.jar` from Android Nougat 7.1 physical device.

 ## License